 Shaving is a cheaper alternative.
-However, doing it wrong will result of a lot of blood loss and discomfort.
-For women it’s not as simple shaving armpit or leg hair.
+However, doing it wrong will result in a lot of blood loss and discomfort.
+For women, it’s not as simple shaving armpit or leg hair.

-There’s a little more nuance to shaving near the private area.
+There’s a little more nuance to shaving in this area.

-This area is highly sensitive and using the wrong product may affect the Vagina pH and can lead to infections.
+This area is highly sensitive, and using the wrong product may affect the Vagina pH and can lead to infections.

 Why do I have pubic hair?